-These knee ligaments are found on either side of the joint.
-They are responsible for providing sideways stability by holding the bones together.
-There are 2 collateral ligaments, medial and lateral.
+The collateral knee ligaments are found on either side of the knee joint.
+They are responsible for providing sideways stability by holding the femur and tibia bones together.
+There are two collateral ligaments, medial and lateral.

 The medial collateral ligament is found on the medial (inner) side of the knee.
 It is a broad flat ligament approximately 10cm long attaching to the femur and the tibia.
 It resists forces from the outside of the leg (known as valgus forces).

 These are the most important knee ligaments in providing stability of the knee.
 There are two cruciate ligaments, anterior (ACL) and posterior (PCL).
 They sit deep inside the middle of the joint attaching to the tibia and femur.
 They cross over each other, hence their name, and resemble the St Andrews Cross (X).

 The anterior cruciate ligament sits deep in the middle of the knee joint.
 It attaches to the front of the tibia and the back of the femur.
-It stops the tibia sliding too far forward in relation to the femur.
-It is commonly injured in sporting activities such as football and skiing.
-For more info on ACL injuries click the link.
+It stops the tibia sliding too far forward in relation to the femur and is the primary structure for proprioception.